Table of Contents

 Editing SSH Configuration File

-You can edit ssh configuration according to your requirements.
-To edit SSH configuration enter following command.
+You can edit the ssh configuration according to your requirements.
+To edit SSH configuration enter the following command.

 sudo nano /etc/ssh/sshd_config

 If you have not installed nano then you can also use Gedit Text Editor which comes by default in Ubuntu.

 After editing file save and close Gedit.

 After enabling the ssh, If you want to connect your Ubuntu Desktop in LAN then you should enter the following command in terminal

 Replace username with your Ubuntu Desktop username and replace the IP address with the IP Address of the machine you want to connect.

 To get the IP address of machine enter following command